-To interact with a chinchilla, you need to speak to them and allow them time out of their cage each day.
-Provide the necessary accessories and toys for your chinchilla to play with.
-Once socialization is going accordingly, begin handling, holding, and petting your chinchilla to interact with them.
+To interact with a chinchilla, you need to speak to it and allow it time out of its cage every day.
+You should also provide the necessary accessories and toys for your chinchilla to play with.

 When interacting with your chinchilla, only do what seems natural and what your chinchilla prefers/enjoys.